 Runner-up: Sennelier Watercolor Blocks

-Sennelier is another trusted name in the artist community that is slightly more affordable than Arches overall.
+Sennelier is another trusted name in the art community that is slightly more affordable than Arches overall.
 The company produces acid-free, 100% cotton, mold-made watercolor block paper.
-The paper’s absorbency is unlike almost any other brand and is durable enough to withstand scrubbing.
+It’s absorbency is unlike almost any other brand and is durable enough to withstand scrubbing.

 Up and comer: L’Aquarelle Canson Héritage Watercolor Blocks

-If you’re looking for a solid alternative to the tried-and-tested Arches watercolor blocks above, Canson launched a new line of watercolor paper under the “Héritage” brand just a few years ago.
+If you’re looking for a solid alternative to the tried-and-tested Arches products above, Canson launched a new line of watercolor paper under the “Héritage” brand just a few years ago.